damian97/AccountCreatorApp/README.md

  +  ✔️   Management of Tibia.com

- +  ✔️   Management of Interia.com
+ +  ✔️   Management of o2.com

  +  ❌   GUI

  +  ❌   Create multiple accounts at once

+ +  ❌   Instruction in Readme